steve02081504/VirtualConsole/README.md

 ---

-## Core Concept: The Global Console Proxy
+## How It Works: The Global Console Proxy

-**This library is designed for zero-refactoring integration.** Upon import, it replaces `globalThis.console` with a smart proxy.
-Here’s how it works:
+**This library is designed for zero-refactoring integration.** Upon import, it replaces `globalThis.console` with a smart proxy that is aware of the asynchronous execution context.

-1. **Default Behavior (No-op):** By default, the proxy simply forwards all console calls (`console.log`, etc.) to the original, real console.
-It doesn't record or change anything.
-This makes the library safe to include anywhere without side effects.

-2. **Activation via `hookAsyncContext`:** To capture or manipulate output, you create a `new VirtualConsole()` instance and activate it for a specific block of code using `vc.hookAsyncContext(yourFunction)`.
+1. **The Proxy:** The new `console` object is a proxy.
+When you call a method like `console.log()`, the proxy intercepts the call.

+2. **`AsyncLocalStorage` for Isolation:** The proxy uses `AsyncLocalStorage` to look up the currently active `VirtualConsole` instance for the current async operation.

-3. **Context-Aware Routing:** Inside the `hookAsyncContext` block, the proxy detects the active `VirtualConsole` instance and routes all `console` calls to it.
-This allows your instance to capture output, handle stateful methods like `freshLine`, or apply custom logic, all while being completely isolated from other asynchronous operations.
+3. **Context-Aware Routing:**
+    - If you have activated a `VirtualConsole` instance using `vc.hookAsyncContext()`, the proxy finds your instance and routes all `console` calls to it.
+This allows your instance to capture output, handle stateful methods like `freshLine`, or apply custom logic.
+    - If no instance is active for the current context, the proxy forwards the call to a default, passthrough console that simply prints to the original terminal, just like the real `console` would.

-This architecture means you **don't need to pass console instances around**.
-Just keep using the global `console` as you always have, and wrap the code you want to monitor.
+This architecture means you **don't need to refactor your code to pass console instances around**.
+Just keep using the global `console` as you always have, and wrap the code you want to monitor in a hook.

+**Enhanced Compatibility:** The proxy is designed to be a good citizen.
+If other libraries or your own code assign custom properties to the global `console` object (e.g., `console.myLogger = ...`), these properties are preserved and remain accessible.

 ## Features

 - **Zero-Configuration Capturing:** Capture output from any module without changing its source code.
 - **Concurrency-Safe Isolation:** Uses `AsyncLocalStorage` to guarantee that output from concurrent operations is captured independently and correctly.
-- **Output Recording:** Captures all `stdout` and `stderr` output to a string property for inspection.
+- **Output Recording:** Captures all `stdout` and `stderr` output to a string property for easy inspection.
 - **Real Console Passthrough:** Optionally, print to the actual console while also capturing.
-- **TTY Emulation:** Behaves like a real TTY, inheriting properties like `columns`, `rows`, and color support.
+- **Full TTY Emulation:** Behaves like a real TTY, inheriting properties like `columns`, `rows`, and color support from the base console.
+It also respects terminal resize events.
 - **Updatable Lines (`freshLine`)**: A stateful method for creating overwritable lines, perfect for progress indicators.
+Requires a TTY with ANSI support.
-- **Extensible:** Provide a custom base console, define a dedicated `Error` handler, and more.
+- **Custom Error Handling:** Provide a dedicated handler for `Error` objects passed to `console.error`.
+- **Extensible:** Can be integrated with other async-context-aware libraries via `setGlobalConsoleReflect`.

 ## Installation